-Sylvia Yi represents businesses across a broad range of sectors as they move through the contracting process with federal, state and local governments.
-Her practice includes counseling public and private companies in the international marketplace on legal considerations and the potential implications of a changing compliance landscape.
-Sylvia also advises clients in responding to criminal and government investigations.
-She is a regular contributor to the firm's Government Contracts & International Trade Blog, where she provides insight on the demanding and ever-changing regulatory environment.
+Sylvia Yi represents businesses across a broad range of sectors as they move through the contracting process with federal, state and local governments, and when they engage in international transactions.
+Sylvia counsels public and private companies on day to day compliance challenges, and supports clients in responding to criminal and government investigations.
+She is a regular contributor to the firm’s Government Contracts & International Trade Blog, where she provides insight on the demanding and ever-changing regulatory environment.

 More specifically, Sylvia’s practice encompasses: